andrastoth/AutomatiActionManagement/README.md

 	- Open the website where you wish to use AAM
 	- Click right mouse button on the acceptor of the cookies.
-	- Select 'Add to AAM' item from context menu list.
+	- Select 'Addition to the AAM (Simple)' item from context menu list.

 <p>
    <img src = "aam1.jpg" width="100%"/>
 </p>

 	- The extension has created the 'Action' in the background with default settings.
   	- if you want to view or to modify the settings, click on AAM icon on top right corner of the browser.
       When popup window opens, click AAM setting button.
 	- Settings tab opens.